klakier2121/pen_dtg_printer/README.md

 Firstly you have to upload Arduino.ino to your board.

 Then execute main.py with name of image as argument.
-For example main.py my_img.gif
+For example main.py tuxg.gif